Rio Grande Headwaters Restoration Project

 • Riparian and aquatic habitat restoration

-Needs Identified: The diversion dam and river headgate are in poor condition and present a boating hazard, especially at low flows.
-The water users have difficulty accessing water for irrigation, especially at low flows.
-Additionally, frequent maintenance of the diversion results in adverse effects on water quality and riparian and aquatic habitat.
+Needs Identified: The diversion dam and river headgate were in poor condition and presented a boating hazard, especially at low flows.
+The water users had difficulty accessing water for irrigation, especially at low flows.
+Additionally, frequent maintenance of the diversion resulted in adverse effects on water quality and riparian and aquatic habitat.

 Components: